gitter-badger/student-tech-fellow/gettingStarted.md

 ![checkWebCam](Images/checkWebcam.png)

-__Note__: You'll may have to allow use of your camera by your browser to test.
+__Note__: You may have to allow use of your camera by your browser to test.

 __Next__, click "Check your microphone"